 Temple Beth Shalom of the West Valley reopened its religious school in 2023, as part of the congregation's wish to create a multi-generational community.
 We welcome students from the entire West Valley.

-We have a very small school which allows us to provide individual attention.
+Our small school allows us to provide individual attention.
 We have a team of volunteer teachers from our community who work with students under the guidance of the rabbi.
-Families of our religious school students are actively involved in the religious and social life of the temple including attending services on Friday nights.
+Families of our religious school students are actively involved in the religious and social life of the Temple, including attending services on Friday nights.

 Our Temple is committed to providing a warm and caring environment for all students to explore their spirituality.
 We aspire to inspire each student to develop a love of Jewish learning and provide the opportunity for them to participate actively in Jewish ritual and holiday observances.
 Learning is both individualized and personalized.